 Far from home in the sun soaked terrain of California is Maryland native Patrick Evans, one of the latest to follow the industry out to its epicenter.
 Born in Annapolis, he was quickly relocated to the east coast in North Carolina, where he grew up riding and racing alongside the sport’s top stars of today like Jordon Smith and Cooper Webb.
 Though once he found himself at the Joe Gibbs Racing compound with a camera in his hands, his path soon changed.
 The itch to get on two wheels soon morphed into a desire to get behind the lens, and through a couple of opportunities along the way, Patrick has found himself beside some of the world’s biggest athletes in motocross, BMX, and even surfing.
 While by most measures successful, Patrick is still out there looking for his shot to prove just how talented he really is.

-Discussion includes: Early success in motocross and freestyle BMX, his Dad’s involvement in the sport (including being James Stewart’s agent at one time), earning salary filming supercars at 17, why motocross is one of the hardest sports to shoot, secrets to editing and color grading from his time spent with Metis Creative, and much more…
+Discussion includes: Early success in motocross and freestyle BMX, his Dad’s involvement in the sport (including being James Stewart’s agent at one time), freewheeling his way out to California, and more…